Our Curriculum : Religious Education

 At East Hunsbury Primary School, Religious Education plays a key role in developing our children’s knowledge and understanding of the diversity of world views and belief systems.
 Our curriculum is aspirational, enabling and inclusive and it is our intention that it equips children with the skills to question, discuss and explore the cultures and beliefs of society.

-We believe that it is particularly important to broaden children’s understanding and so prepare them to meet those who have different cultures and beliefs and to understand and develop acceptance and tolerance for those whose beliefs are different to themselves.
-At East Hunsbury Primary School, we consistently develop children’s spiritual, moral, cultural and social education helping them to have a greater understanding of their place in the world.
+We believe it is important to broaden children’s understanding of cultures and beliefs so we intend for our curriculum to prepare children to meet those who have different cultures and beliefs and to understand and develop acceptance and tolerance for those whose beliefs are different to theirs.
+At East Hunsbury Primary School, we consistently develop children’s spiritual, moral, cultural and social education, helping them to have a greater understanding of their place in the world.

 At East Hunsbury Primary School, it is our intention that our Religious Education curriculum will: